HemantNegi/jquery.sumoselect/README.md

    - Added some really useful new methods like ```reload(), selectAll(), unSelectAll(), enable(), disable()```

    - Better rensponse to lost focus and other events and non recognised devices.

    - Lots of bug Fixings..

+**Update v3.0.0**

+   - Support for searching added.

+   - Optgroup support added

+   - Restructured markup

+   - Direction of select is controllable by settings.

+   - All the text can be customized (better localization support).

+   - Lots of bug Fixings..